LRP122/SolarFarmingCalculations/README.md

 ## Agrivoltaics Tirol

+Agrivoltaics is the practice of co-locating solar panels and agriculture on the same land.
+This practice has the potential to increase the efficiency of land use and reduce the competition between land use for solar panels and agriculture.
+It also shows potential by increasing crop yield and reducing water usage.

+# Project Description

 This repository contains the code for the Agrivoltaics Tirol project.
 The project aims to investigate the potential of agrivoltaics in the region of Tirol, Austria.
 The data used in this project is web scraped from the [TirolSolar](https://www.tirolsolar.at/#10/47.1900/11.5700) map.
 The data is then used to calculate the potential of agrivoltaics.